pytorch/torchdynamo/README.md

 additional packages.
 Some of the most commonly used backends are

 Debugging backends:
-* `torchdynamo.optimize("eager")` - Uses PyTorch to run the extracted GraphModule.
+* `dynamo.optimize("eager")` - Uses PyTorch to run the extracted GraphModule.
 This is quite useful in debugging TorchDynamo issues.
-* `torchdynamo.optimize("aot_eager")` - Uses AotAutograd with no compiler, i.e, just using PyTorch eager for the AotAutograd's extracted forward and backward graphs.
+* `dynamo.optimize("aot_eager")` - Uses AotAutograd with no compiler, i.e, just using PyTorch eager for the AotAutograd's extracted forward and backward graphs.
 This is useful for debugging, and unlikely to give speedups.

 Training & inference backends:
-* `torchdynamo.optimize("inductor")` - Uses TorchInductor backend with AotAutograd and cudagraphs.
+* `dynamo.optimize("inductor")` - Uses TorchInductor backend with AotAutograd and cudagraphs.
 [Read more](https://dev-discuss.pytorch.org/t/torchinductor-a-pytorch-native-compiler-with-define-by-run-ir-and-symbolic-shapes/747)
-* `torchdynamo.optimize("nvfuser")` -  nvFuser with TorchScript.
+* `dynamo.optimize("nvfuser")` -  nvFuser with TorchScript.
 [Read more](https://dev-discuss.pytorch.org/t/tracing-with-primitives-update-1-nvfuser-and-its-primitives/593)
-* `torchdynamo.optimize("aot_nvfuser")` -  nvFuser with AotAutograd.
+* `dynamo.optimize("aot_nvfuser")` -  nvFuser with AotAutograd.
 [Read more](https://dev-discuss.pytorch.org/t/tracing-with-primitives-update-1-nvfuser-and-its-primitives/593)
-* `torchdynamo.optimize("aot_cudagraphs")` - cudagraphs with AotAutograd.
+* `dynamo.optimize("aot_cudagraphs")` - cudagraphs with AotAutograd.
 [Read more](https://github.com/pytorch/torchdynamo/pull/757)

 Inference-only backends:
-* `torchdynamo.optimize("ofi")` -  Uses Torchscript optimize_for_inference.
+* `dynamo.optimize("ofi")` -  Uses Torchscript optimize_for_inference.
 [Read more](https://pytorch.org/docs/stable/generated/torch.jit.optimize_for_inference.html)
-* `torchdynamo.optimize("fx2trt")` -  Uses Nvidia TensorRT for inference optimizations.
+* `dynamo.optimize("fx2trt")` -  Uses Nvidia TensorRT for inference optimizations.
 [Read more](https://github.com/pytorch/TensorRT/blob/master/docsrc/tutorials/getting_started_with_fx_path.rst)
-* `torchdynamo.optimize("onnxrt")` -  Uses ONNXRT for inference on CPU/GPU.
+* `dynamo.optimize("onnxrt")` -  Uses ONNXRT for inference on CPU/GPU.
 [Read more](https://onnxruntime.ai/)
-* `torchdynamo.optimize("ipex")` -  Uses IPEX for inference on CPU.
+* `dynamo.optimize("ipex")` -  Uses IPEX for inference on CPU.
 [Read more](https://github.com/intel/intel-extension-for-pytorch)

 ### Training and AotAutograd